Experienced Advocacy In Marietta Parent Relocation Disputes

 Because relocation is considered a change in circumstances, the court must reconsider whether it is in the best interests of the child.
 Will the parent provide a better standard of living?
 Will the child benefit from better schools or broader horizons?
 Is there a family network in the new location or will the child be isolated?
 The court also considers the child’s age, the parent’s reasons for moving and whether it will undermine the child’s relationship with the parent left behind.

 If the court consents to moving out of state with a child, it will usually amend the terms of custody and visitation.
-For instance, the court can require the moving parent to subsidize travel costs or that the child spend summers in Georgia.
+For instance, the court can require the moving parent to subsidize travel costs or that the child spend summers in Marietta.
 Child support may also be adjusted.